Nigerian Army: Civil War

 The influence of individual personalities is generally greater in the armies of developing states, as they tend to have weaker institutional frameworks.
 Key personalities involved in Nigeria included then-Colonel Olusegun Obasanjo.
 Obasanjo was particularly important due to his efforts to reorganize his command, 3 Division, during the civil war to improve its logistics and administration.
 The reorganization he instituted permitted 3 Division to successfully conduct the offensive operations that would ultimately lead to the end the civil war in Nigeria.
 The Nigerian Army fought the Civil War significantly under-resourced; Obasanjo's memoirs chronicle the lack of any stocks of extra equipment for mobilisation and the "haphazard and unreliable system of procurement and provisioning" which lasted for the entire period of the war.
 Arms embargoes imposed by several Western countries made the situation more difficult.

+Post-war

 At the end of the Civil War, the three divisions of the Army were reorganised into four divisions, with each controlling territories running from North to South in order to deemphasise the former regional structure.
 Each division thus had access to the sea thereby making triservice cooperation and logistic support easier.
 This deployment formula was later abandoned in favour of the present assignment of sectors to the divisions.
 Thus 1 Division with HQ at Kaduna is allocated the North West sector; 2 Division with HQ at Ibadan South West sector, 3 Division with HQ at Jos North East sector and 82 Division with HQ at Enugu South East sector.